-Insurance is an important protection from life’s unexpected twists and turns and getting insurance through your superannuation fund can be very cost effective.
-Knowing how changes in your circumstances may affect your policy can help make the process much smoother should you need to make a claim.
+Insurance is an important protection from life’s unexpected twists and turns and having insurance through your superannuation fund can be very cost effective.
+Knowing how changes in your circumstances may affect your policy can help make the process much smoother, should you need to make a claim.

-Melissa O'Neil, one of our experts in Superannuation and Disability Insurance has highlighted the top mistakes people may be making with their superannuation insurance policies.
+Melissa O'Neil, Superannuation and Disability Insurance law expert has highlighted the top mistakes people may be making with their insurance policies.

 1. Not letting the fund know you are working as a casual